What is a Charter School?

-In 1995, Texas Education Code established a new type of public school, known as a charter school.
+In 1995, the Texas Education Code established a new type of public school, known as a charter school.
 Charter schools are subject to fewer state laws than other public schools with the idea of ensuring fiscal and academic accountability without undue regulation of instructional methods or pedagogical innovation.
 Like school districts, charter schools are monitored and accredited by the state.

 According to the Texas Education Code, the purposes of charter schools are to: